syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/04.manual-recovery/docs.en.md

 ### Temporary work environment

-For this tutorial, we need a *Linux* environment and the OpenStack client.
+For this tutorial, we need a *Linux* environment and the OpenStack client in the SysEleven cloud.
 If you do not have that yet, you can create it with the following commands:

 ```shell
 wget https://raw.githubusercontent.com/syseleven/heat-examples/master/kickstart/kickstart.yaml